xorel/addon-pyone/README.rst

 There are two main sets of tests.

 - CI Tests: unit tests meant for continious integration, do not require an OpenNebula platform, run mainly on XML samples, etc.
 - Integration Tests: meant to be used with a TESTING OpenNebula platform.
 Will create and modify OpenNebula objects.

-They will also *record* Fixtures that can be later use in *replay* mode, so that the tests can be re-run without an actual running OpenNebula cloud, which is useful for detecting regressions.
+IntegrationTests use a specialized XMLRPC client, OneServerTester that will also **record** Fixtures that can later be used in **replay** mode.
+In reply mode the calls to OpenNebula are intercepted and the fixtures are returned instead.
+This is useful to detect regressions but any modification to the tests cases will require to re-record Fixtures.

 You can run the tests as follows: